makrai/notes/bender20-understanding-in-data-acl.md

 * summary
   * evidence that large LMs can learn aspects of linguistic formal structure
-  * apparent ability to “reason” is sometimes a mirage built on leveraging artifacts in the training data (i.e. form, not meaning)
+  * apparent ability to “reason” is sometimes a mirage built on leveraging artifacts in the training data (ie form, not meaning)

 # 3 a working definition for “meaning”